xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 }
 ```

-for the fft computation, the Cooley Tukey FFT algorithm is used
+for the fft computation, the cooley tukey fft algorithm is used.

-the result of 2d-ifft is a ocean wave height field.
+the result of 2d ifft is a wave height field.
 then the glsl functions texture2d is used to lookup from within that texture.

 do not try to see this project on a mobile device, since a lot of the mobile